 We tried to find out how bad the air our children breathe really is during the school run, but there is no local hourly monitoring data.
-So, we bought the most mature air monitoring unit on the market (AQMesh) and measured pollution levels in our home and along our road.
+So, we bought the most mature air monitoring unit on the market (AQMesh) and measured pollution levels in our homes and along our roads.
 The results are very clear.
-It’s not living on a busy road that will stunt the development of our children’s lungs, it’s the time they spend outside of our home near congested traffic and idling vehicles.
+It’s not living on a busy road that will stunt the development of our children’s lungs, it’s the time they spend outside of our homes near congested traffic and idling vehicles.

 Understanding this, we quickly made lifestyle changes.
 We spend as little time as possible on busy roads.
 We reduced the number of times we take our children shopping or to activities on Putney and Wandsworth High Streets.
 We’ve changed our route to nursery and use back streets and avoid the heaviest traffic.
 We try to avoid catching the bus during rush hours.
 When we wait for a bus we do not stand at the kerbside bus shelter.
 We always keep our children as far away from the roadside and idling vehicles as possible.

 It’s not enough.
 Along with hundreds of thousands of children living or attending schools on busy roads, our children are still breathing air that may stunt the growth of their small developing lungs, affect brain development, and could leave them suffering from asthma and other long-term health problems, which limits their opportunities later in life.
 Long-term exposure could cause lung cancer or cardiovascular disease in adulthood.

 Unicef UK has just released a report ‘The Toxic School Run” based on new data from Queen Mary’s University London that looks at children’s exposure to air pollution across the school day.
 The data finds children are disproportionately exposed to higher doses of pollution during the school run and while they are at school.
 One in three children - 4.5 million - are growing up in towns and cities in the UK with unsafe levels of particulate pollution.